The master server is a standard sr.ht web service and can be installed as

 access to all table

-- runner should have read/write access to the jobs table
+- runner should have read/write access to the job table and artifact table.

 If you are running the master and runners on the same server, you will only be